ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 ```

 It is possible to run this simple app locally.
-If you want to test this, you can run `npm start` on the `src` folder.
+If you want to test this, you can run `npm start` in the `src` folder.
 When you browse http://127.0.0.1:3000, if there is no database connection, it returns a red page, but if you have a database running, it returns a green page.
 You can run a SQL database in docker to test successful path by following this [document](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-ver15&pivots=cs1-bash).

 In the `package.json` file, there are two scripts, the first one is the `start` script and the second one is `package`.
 This script, package up the app folder in zip format, later our infrastructure code deploys that zip file to Elastic BeansTalk.